Wednesday, June 7: Anniversary Symposium

 The annual New Perspectives workshop for graduate students, postdocs and undergrads gives early-career scientists an opportunity to present their work to an audience of peers.
 The workshop will take place on June 5 and 6 in Wilson Hall.
-Details will posted as they are finalized.
 The event is hosted by the Fermilab Student and Postdoc Association.

 The annual Festa Italiana will take place on June 6 at 8 p.m. in the Fermilab Village, Kuhn Barn.
 The event is sponsored by the Fermilab Users Organization and the Cultural Association of Italians at Fermilab.
 Advance registration is required.